voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 - EFI partition: Required
 - **No Swap**: Kubernetes requires swap to be off so no need to waste disk space here.
 - Partition for NFS: dynamically provisioned storage consumed by the k8s cluster.
+- Partition for /var/log: prevent overactive logs from filling root filesystem and rendering the system inaccessible.

-Kubernetes doesn't support Swap, and the NFS Storage should not impact the host system if it's ever filled.
+Kubernetes doesn't support Swap, and the NFS and log Storage should not impact the host system if they're ever filled.
 Detailed walk-through follows:

 ### Installation Type:
 * On the "Installation Type" screen: Choose "Something else" and then "Continue"